zepcast/dmg-technical/README.md

 # DMG Read More - WordPress Plugin

-A custom WordPress block plugin that allows editors to easily create "Read More" links to any post in the site.
+- Adds a new "DMG Read More" block that allows the user to link to any post in the site.
+- Adds a new WP_CLI command that allows the user to find all posts using the above block.

 ## Requirements